-In The Wretched of the Earth, Fanon argued that, maintained by violence, colonialism can only be deposed by collective violence.
+In The Wretched of the Earth, Fanon argued that colonialism, maintained by violence, can only be deposed by collective violence.
 But the violence of more than a century had entered deeply into the psyche of the colonized, creating an internalized oppression that could only be expurgated through the catharsis of collective counter-violence.
 "At the level of individuals, [collective] violence is a cleansing force.
-It frees the native from his inferiority complex and from his despair and inaction: it makes him fearless and restores his self-respect" ((1963[1961]): 94).
-But collective violence is also unifying: "all-inclusive and national... involved in the liquidation of regionalism and of tribalism" ((1963[1961]): 94), forcing leaders to be accountable to the led.
+It frees the native from his inferiority complex and from his despair and inaction: it makes him fearless and restores his self-respect" (1963 [1961): 94).
+But collective violence is also unifying: "all-inclusive and national ... involved in the liquidation of regionalism and of tribalism" (94), forcing leaders to be accountable to the led.

 If the first moment is an assault on the structures of colonialism, the second moment is a struggle for the future of the postcolony.
 Fanon defined two roads to decolonization.
-On the one hand, there is the National Bourgeois Road led by the incipient bourgeois class made up of civil servants, teachers, small traders, nurses, journalists, and lawyers, and supported by the colonial working class, a labor aristocracy bent on preserving the (relative) security it enjoyed under colonialism.
+On the one hand there is what he called the "national bourgeois road," led by the incipient bourgeois class, made up of civil servants, teachers, small traders, nurses, journalists, and lawyers and supported by the colonial working class, a labor aristocracy bent on preserving the (relative) security they enjoyed under colonialism.

 It cannot be too strongly stressed that in the colonial territories the proletariat is the nucleus of the colonized population which has been most pampered by the colonial regime.
-The embryonic proletariat of the towns is in a comparatively privileged position...
+The embryonic proletariat of the towns is in a comparatively privileged position....
 In capitalist countries, the working class has nothing to lose; it is they in the long run who have everything to gain.
-In the colonial country the working class has everything to lose...
-It is these elements which constitute the most faithful followers of the nationalist parties, and who because of the privileged place which they hold in the colonial system constitute also the "bourgeois" fraction of the colonized people (1963[1961]: 108-9).
+In the colonial country the working class has everything to lose....
+It is these elements which constitute the most faithful followers of the nationalist parties, and who because of the privileged place which they hold in the colonial system constitute also the "bourgeois" fraction of the colonized people.

-The National Bourgeoisie is focused on replacing colonists, Black replacing white, but without any fundamental change to the social structure.
-As in Black Skin, White Masks, Fanon remained contemptuous of this imitative National Bourgeoisie, appendage of the metropolitan bourgeoisie.
+The national bourgeoisie is focused on replacing colonists, Black replacing white, but without any fundamental change to the social structure.
+As in Black Skin, White Masks, Fanon remained contemptuous of this imitative national bourgeoisie, appendage of the metropolitan bourgeoisie.
 Pursuing an ostentatious life of conspicuous consumption, it is not a true bourgeoisie capable of capital accumulation.

-In underdeveloped countries, we have seen that no true bourgeoisie exists; there is only a sort of little greedy caste, avid and voracious, with the mind of a huckster, only too glad to accept the dividends that the former colonial power hands out to it.
+"In underdeveloped countries, we have seen that no true bourgeoisie exists; there is only a sort of little greedy caste, avid and voracious, with the mind of a huckster, only too glad to accept the dividends that the former colonial power hands out to it.
 This get-rich-quick middle class shows itself incapable of great ideas or of inventiveness.
-It remembers what it has read in European textbooks and imperceptibly it becomes not even the replica of Europe, but its caricature (1963[1961]:175).
+It remembers what it has read in European textbooks and imperceptibly it becomes not even the replica of Europe, but its caricature" (1963 [1961]: 175).
 The consequences are catastrophic.
-Without a material basis for class compromise, the National Bourgeoisie's initial inauguration of liberal democracy gives way to a one-party state which, in turn, degenerates into a one-man dictatorship.
+Without a material basis for class compromise, the national bourgeoisie's initial inauguration of liberal democracy gives way to a one-party state, which in turn degenerates into a one-man dictatorship.